babbatem/motor_skills/README.md

-# motor_skills
+# CIPs
-controllers and environments!
+aka "The Project Formerly Known As Motor Skill Units"

 # installation
 1. install mujoco and mujoco_py using these [instructions](https://github.com/openai/mujoco-py).
-Note that we have a lab license and I will email you the access key.
+2. pip install -r requirements.txt
-2. python setup.py install
+2. python setup.py install (or add root of the repo to pythonpath, so imports work)

-# usage
-see basic_example.py for minimal example; see motor_skills/core/mj_control.py for implementation of pd controller, to start.